MiladSoliman/Bosta_Task/README.md

 - Search user album list
 - Select album to show it's photos
 - Search on album photos with photo name
-- Select any photo to show it in separate image viewe
+- Select any photo to show it in separate image view
 - Zooming photo as you like
 - Share photo with any one via social application
 - Handel error case with lottie animation